SunStone-Secure-LLC/artemis-fedramp20x/README.md

 ```

 The Github action will digitally sign each KSI "SAR".
 At a future date we may provide a container image that includes the KSI "SAR" and code to validate the signature and also visualize the KSI "SAR" for convenience.

+A summary shorter non-OSCAL JSON may also be produced - see the utils/ folder for an example notebook to generate this.

 # 3PAO Review
 During this DRAFT phase, the CSO has engaged several 3PAOs on how to perform the assessment.
 As noted, the CSP will provide a pro forma assessment plans: